Udhul/SAM-Batcher/docs/specification.md

     *   **Client:** Updates UI with model status.
 Disables interaction during load.
 *   **Model Load Progress (Optional - for downloads):**
     *   **Client:** If initial response indicates loading, periodically polls a progress endpoint. `GET /api/model/load_progress?task_id=<task_id>`
-    *   **Server:** `get_model` in `sam_backend2.py` would need to be adapted to report progress (e.g., update a shared status variable or use a more sophisticated task queue).
+    *   **Server:** `get_model` in `sam_backend.py` would need to be adapted to report progress (e.g., update a shared status variable or use a more sophisticated task queue).
 The imported utils/get_model.py supports a progress_callback.
-Should be integrated with the server through the backend2.
+Should be integrated with the server through the backend module.
     *   **Server Response:** `{"success": true, "task_id": "...", "progress": 0.75, "status": "downloading"}`
     *   **Client:** Updates progress bar.
 *   **Cancel Model Load (Optional):**